Dexter is a husband, father, son, brother, and friend who aims to inspire, support, and encourage others.

 1. Do you share similar interests and beliefs?

 The woman you marry should have many of the same beliefs and interests as you.
 This doesn't mean that she can't have her own.
 It means that there should be interests and beliefs you have in common.
 It's fine to have differing opinions.
-But it's important that you agree on the big things—money, family, children, sex, etc. Have these discussions with the woman you're considering choosing for a wife before you marry her, to make sure you'll get along.
+But it's important that you agree on the big things—money, family, children, sex, etc. Have these discussions with the woman you're considering choosing for a wife before you marry her to make sure you'll get along.

-2. Does she have a good upbringing?
+2. Did she have a good upbringing?

 She should be brought up in a loving home or at least have strong values and a good understanding of family life.
 She should respect others and love her parents.
 She should have good manners.
-If the woman you are considering marrying is rude, uses a lot of profanity, looks down on others, is excessively moody, argumentative over minor things and/or is generally ill-tempered, DO NOT MARRY HER!
+If the woman you are considering marrying is rude, uses a lot of profanity, looks down on others, is excessively moody, argumentative over minor things, and/or is generally ill-tempered, DO NOT MARRY HER!